ebi-gene-expression-group/scanpy-scripts/README.md

 Options:
   --debug              Print debug information --verbosity INTEGER  Set scanpy verbosity
-  --version            Show the version and exit.
+  --njobs INTEGER      Set scanpy default number of jobs/CPUs, defaults to all available --version            Show the version and exit.
   --help               Show this message and exit.